mdinu-hash/analytics_agent/solution_documentation/action_plan_business_glossaries_27_11_2025.md

     Returns dict with:
         - key_terms: list of dicts - key_terms that exist in database (exists_in_database=True)
-        - synonym_searched_for: dict or None - {'name': str, 'exists_in_db': bool, 'definition': str} - the word/phrase from user question that matched a synonym (definition from key_terms if available, empty string otherwise)
+        - synonym: dict or None - {
+            'searched_for': str - word/phrase from user question,
-        - synonym: dict or None - the key term that the synonym maps to
+            'maps_to': dict - the key term dict it maps to, 'definition': str - definition of searched_for from key_terms (empty string if not found) }
-        - synonym_exists_in_db: bool - True if synonym exists in database
-        - related_term_searched_for: dict or None - {'name': str, 'exists_in_db': bool, 'definition': str} - the word/phrase from user question that has related terms (definition from key_terms if available, empty string otherwise)
-        - related_term_exists_in_db: bool - True if exactly 1 related term exists in DB
-        - related_terms: dict or list or None - single dict if 1 related term, list of dicts if >1
+        - related_terms: dict or None - {
-        - related_terms_exists_in_db: bool - True if >1 related terms exist in DB
+            'searched_for': str - word/phrase from user question,
+            'matches': list of dicts - related term dicts (1 or more), 'definition': str - definition of searched_for from key_terms (empty string if not found) }
-        - synonyms_related_terms_docu: str - combined documentation of synonyms and related terms
+        - documentation: str - combined documentation string
           Format: "{synonym_word} is synonym with {key_term_name}" and/or
                   "{term_from_q} is related (similar but different) with: {rel1}, {rel2}"
-          (multi-line if multiple terms from question have related terms, empty string if none)
+          (multi-line if multiple terms, empty string if none)
+        - term_substitutions: list - initialized as empty list, populated later by LLM
     """
     user_question_lower = user_question.lower()